Relintai/pandemonium_engine_docs/README.md

 #### Using the engine itself

-As a little fun, the engine has an http server built in, which can be used to browse and read the docs locally.
+The engine has an http server built in, which can be used to browse and read the docs locally.

 Clone the repository (or download as zip):